chrishunt/stories/src/markdown/2019-01-30-sf-maupin-or.md

 Time to go camping!
 It's going to be business as usual, except Baxter may have a few more things attached to him when we're in the middle of nowhere (like a leash, for example).
-We're also thinking about getting him a vest attaching a [Garmin inReach Mini](https://buy.garmin.com/en-US/US/p/592606) and a bunch of [Pawket Treats](https://www.pawkettreats.com/).
+We're thinking about getting him a vest and attaching a [Garmin inReach Mini](https://buy.garmin.com/en-US/US/p/592606) and a bunch of [Pawket Treats](https://www.pawkettreats.com/).